 What resources are available for learning about thru-hiking the Tahoe Rim Trail?

-- Are there any websites or books specifically written about hiking the Tahoe Rim Trail?
+- Do websites or books specifically written about hiking the Tahoe Rim Trail exist?

-- Are there any local businesses or organizations that provide support for TRT hikers?
+- Are there local businesses or organizations that provide support for TRT hikers?

-- Are there any former TRT thru-hikers available for interviews (online, in person, over the phone)?
+- Can you find former TRT thru-hikers that are available for interviews (online, in-person, or over the phone)?

 The second resource I’d acquire is the latest edition of Tim Hauserman’s book titled Tahoe Rim Trail: A Complete Guide for Hikers, Mountain Bikers, and Equestrians.